 100% Vegan & Non-GMO

 There is no official legal definition of vegan, but multiple ones.
-Yet, the common element is that raw materials must not be tested on animals, nor be products of animals.
+Yet, the common element is that raw materials must not be tested on animals, nor be products of animal origin.
 To duly inform the consumer, manufacturers should be clear in which aspects their product is vegan.
 Otherwise, companies can independently certify their product according to third-party criteria.
 In such cases, the product will carry the label of the standard-setting organization so to ease the communication of this qualified characteristic to the consumer.

 Additionally, it is interesting to note that the claim ‘100% vegan’ implies that all possible vegan criteria are met; therefore, it requires a more robust substantiation.